-THE MIGHT EMPTIES STUDY MATERIAL PACKAGE
+THE MIGHTY EMPTIES STUDY MATERIAL PACKAGE

 All Finns are familiar with returning bottles and cans.
 It makes talking about the importance of recycling and reuse of materials to schoolchildren easy.
 The recycling of beverage containers can be discussed as part of environment and nature studies, social studies or home economics lessons.

-The MIghty Empties study material package introduces the world of recycling and everyday ecology to schoolchildren.
+The Mighty Empties study material package introduces the world of recycling and everyday ecology to schoolchildren.
 The free-of-charge materials are mainly aimed at comprehensive school grades 4–7, but they can also be applied to teaching other grades.

 The study material package includes: